openhab/openhab-addons/bundles/org.openhab.binding.fineoffsetweatherstation/README.md

 # Fine Offset Weather Station Binding

-This binding is for weather stations that are manufactured by [Fine Offset](http://www.foshk.com/).
+This binding is for weather stations manufactured by [Fine Offset](http://www.foshk.com/).
 These weather stations are white labeled products which are re-branded by many distribution companies around the world.
 Some of these brands are e.g.: